fossasia/wp-recent-tweet/readme.txt

 == Installation ==

-1. Unzip the downloaded zip file
+1. Unzip the downloaded zip file.
 2. Upload the `recent-tweets` folder and its contents into the `wp-content/plugins/` directory of your WordPress installation
-3. Activate Recent Tweets Widget from Plugins page
+3. Activate Recent Tweets Widget from Plugins page.
-4. Go to your Widgets menu, add `* Recent Tweets` widget to a widget area
+4. Go to your Widgets menu, add `* Recent Tweets` widget to a widget area.
-5. Visit [this link](https://dev.twitter.com/apps/ "Twitter") in a new tab, sign in with your account, click on `Create a new application` and create your own keys in case you don't have already
+5. Visit [https://apps.twitter.com/](https://apps.twitter.com/ "Twitter") in a new tab, sign in with your account, click on `Create a new application` and create your own keys if you haven't already.
-6. Fill all your widget settings
+6. Fill all your widget settings.
 7. Enjoy your new Twitter feed! :)